sigiltempus/ISC567Fall2014/README.md

 When committing to source control, always provide a helpful message briefly stating what you changed.

-## git Tutorial
+## Use Visual Studio with git

-A simple tutorial to teach you git workflows [is available from GitHub](https://try.github.io/levels/1/challenges/1).
-All technical leads should complete this tutorial.
-Optionally, the other members of the group should try it as well.
+An overview of git workflows with Visual Studio is available [here](http://msdn.microsoft.com/en-us/library/hh850437.aspx).
+Technical leads should read this over.
+We will be using GitHub repositories for our workflow (rather than our own git server), but the principles are the same.

 ## Intended Workflow